Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 There are so many incredible monuments and buildings you can explore.
 But you shouldn’t miss the 4 main attractions I'm about to name.

 Every year, about 2.6 million tourists visit Chichén Itzá.
-And 2.6 million tourists don’t go without queues, for sure.
-Long, tedious queues, to be more precise.
+And 2.6 million tourists don’t go without lining up, for sure.
+Long, tedious lines, to be more precise.
 You can skip them by booking your tickets online

 Hotel in Tulum